jeka-dev/jeka/docs/index.md

 JeKa is a modern build tool for Java, designed to simplify and streamline your development experience.
 It reshapes Java application building for a generation of developers seeking lightweight, accessible, yet powerful solutions.

 ### Next-Gen Java Build Tool
-Java is evolving to become more developer- and cloud-native-friendly.
+Java is evolving to become more developer-friendly and cloud-native ready.
 Developers no longer want to deal with heavy tools, verbose XML configurations, or external DSLs.
 JeKa aligns with this vision by offering:

 - **Simplicity at its Core**: Configure with properties or pure Java—no XML, no YAML, no DSL.